-10.3 Provider Nondiscrimination
+9.3 Provider Nondiscrimination

-- 10.3.1 The Contractor shall not discriminate, with respect to participation, reimbursement, or indemnification, against providers practicing within their licensed scope of practice solely on the basis of the type of license or certification they hold (42 CFR 438.12(a)(1)). - 10.3.2 If the Contractor declines to include individual or groups of providers in its network, it shall give the affected providers written notice of the reason for its decision (42 CFR 438.12(a)(1)). - 10.3.3 The Contractor's provider selection policies and procedures shall not discriminate against particular providers that serve high-risk populations or specialize in conditions that require costly treatment (42CFR 438.214(c)). - 10.3.4 Consistent with the Contractor's responsibilities to the enrollees, this Section may not be construed to require the Contractor to: - 10.3.4.1 Contract with providers beyond the number necessary to meet the needs of its enrollees. - 10.3.4.2 Preclude the Contractor from using different reimbursement amounts for different specialties or for different providers in the same specialty. - 10.3.4.3 Preclude the Contractor from establishing measures that are designed to maintain quality of services and control costs (42 CFR 438.12(b)(1)).
+- 9.3.1The Contractor shall not discriminate, with respect to participation, reimbursement, or indemnification, against providers practicing within their licensed scope of practice solely on the basis of the type of license or certification they hold (42 CFR 438.12(a)(1)). - 9.3.2If the Contractor declines to include individual or groups of providers in its network, it shall give the affected providers written notice of the reason for its decision (42 CFR 438.12(a)(1)). - 9.3.3The Contractor's provider selection policies and procedures shall not discriminate against particular providers that serve high-risk populations or specialize in conditions that require costly treatment (42CFR 438.214(c)). - 9.3.4Consistent with the Contractor's responsibilities to the enrollees, this Section may not be construed to require the Contractor to: - 9.3.4.1 Contract with providers beyond the number necessary to meet the needs of its enrollees. - 9.3.4.2 Preclude the Contractor from using different reimbursement amounts for different specialties or for different providers in the same specialty. - 9.3.4.3 Preclude the Contractor from establishing measures that are designed to maintain quality of services and control costs (42 CFR 438.12(b)(1)).

-10.4 Required Provisions
+9.4 Required Provisions

 Subcontracts shall be in writing, consistent with the provisions of 42 CFR 434.6.
-All subcontracts shall contain the following provisions, in addition to those contained in subsection 9.5 and 9.6 of this contract:
+All subcontracts shall contain the following provisions: